 From the shoulders, perform a standard overhead press to move the weight from the front rack position to securely overhead.

 Coach’sTip: Be sure to keep the weight resting on the front of the shoulders rather than letting it fall to the upper chest.

-We could write a book about the immense benefits of the clean and press, however in the article we will do a very general overview of three of the main benefits a clean and press can offer coaches and athletes.
+A book could be written about the immense benefits of the clean & press, however in this article we will do a very general overview of three of the main benefits a clean & press can offer coaches and athletes.

 Total Body Strength and Power